kennyphan02/Coding-Notes/CSCE311 Operating Systems/exam 2 study guide.md

+### Sempahore vs locks
+semaphores can signal threads. locks prevent race conditions and provide mutual exclusion to pieces of code.

 ### Banker's Algorithm
 ![[Pasted image 20231028060512.png]]
 A. to figure out the matrix need, subtract the max matrix from allocation matrix